 1:15 hours from Seattle, 67 miles

 Northbound, exit in Conway (#221) and wind along a country road to Snow Goose Produce, a fun farm stand on steroids.
-They sell everything from delicious ice cream to candles to baskets — and of course, seasonal produce too.
+They sell everything from delicious ice cream to candles to baskets — and, of course, seasonal produce too.
 Their position hugging the road, with plenty of parking, makes it an easy stop.

 Continue on the country roads to La Conner, Washington.
 You’ll find a little something for everyone in this pioneer town peacefully situated along the Swinomish Channel.
 All my favorites are pinned on the interactive map below, but I’ve also written a more in-depth article, La Conner, Washington — the best of the Skagit Valley.
-If it’s tulip season (April-May) head over to Roozengaarde, but otherwise, follow signs to rejoin Interstate 5 North at Exit #230 (For the Southbound version exit at #230 and rejoin at Exit #221).
+If it’s tulip season (April-May), head over to Roozengaarde, but otherwise, follow signs to rejoin Interstate 5 North at Exit #230 (For the Southbound version, exit at #230 and rejoin at Exit #221).

-Add-on option — play along the Salish Sea
+Add-on option — nature-forward Salish Sea

-La Conner is the gateway to areas further West that follow the wavy coastline of the Salish Sea — including islands.
-While it’ll add a lot more time to your Seattle to Vancouver drive, it might be worth it to explore Whidbey Island, which is also home to iconic Deception Pass State Park.
-It’s even possible to park the car in Anacortes and jump on the ferry (as a foot passenger) for a whale watching trip in the San Juan Islands.
+It’s even possible to park the car in Anacortes and jump on the ferry (as a foot passenger) for a whale-watching trip in the San Juan Islands (sail to Friday Harbor).
 I say foot passenger because driving your car onto the ferry is expensive and takes advanced planning.
-If you’re interested in more specific information on this, check out my article about the Washington State Ferry System.
+If you want more specific information, check out my article about the Washington State Ferry System.

 - Deception Pass and Anacortes